 That´s what we usually say when we talk about values and organizational culture.
 But what are our values?
 What are the values in our workplaces?
 In our society?
 Can we make them visible?
 And if we manage to make them visible, do we increase our ability to achieve our goals and visions?
 Can we create a society where our residents become more involved?
 (Written by Swedish Association of Local Authorities and Regions)

 Our research has shown that the cultures created by leadership groups can be categorised into five basic types, characterised by the distribution of Cultural Entropy® scores across hierarchical levels of the organisation.

-Many companies want to build and maintain a values-driven organisation that supports high performance and the fulfilment of strategic aims.
+Many companies want to build and maintain a values-driven organisation that supports high performance and the fulfillment of strategic aims.
 To do this effectively we must learn how to manage the values of our organisations.
-In this article we share with you a way of taking frequent measurements of key cultural performance indicators and making adjustments based on those results.
-Creating a cohesive and high performing culture is the number one factor for employee engagement, customer satisfaction and sustainable finances.
+In this article, we share with you a way of taking frequent measurements of key cultural performance indicators and making adjustments based on those results.
+Creating a cohesive and high performing culture is the number one factor for employee engagement, customer satisfaction, and sustainable finances.

 Excerpt from Love, Fear and the Destiny of Nations: The Impact of the Evolution of Human Consciousness on World Affairs